 NR supports configuring resources for sending request for recovery purposes in symbols containing RACH and/or FFS scheduling request or in other indicated symbols

-These agreements show that there have been significant discussions about beam recovery (BR) for NR, and the associated monitoring procedure.
+These agreements show that there has been significant discussions about beam recovery (BR) for NR, and the associated monitoring procedure.
 In RAN1#88, it was agreed that a beam failure event occurs when the quality of beam pair link(s) of an associated control channel falls low enough.
 In other words:

 Beam link failure occurs when the quality of an associated control channel falls below a certain threshold.